dhawkinson/TH11-RestAPI/CHECKLIST.md

 5. [ ] Create the course routes
     * [ ] Set up the following routes (listed in the format HTTP VERB Route HTTP Status Code):
-        * [ ] GET /api/courses 200 - Returns the Course "_id" and "title" properties
+        * [X] GET /api/courses 200 - Returns the Course "_id" and "title" properties
-        * [ ] GET /api/course/:courseId 200 - Returns all Course properties and related documents for the provided course ID
-                When returning a single course for the GET /api/courses/:courseId route, use Mongoose population to load the related user and reviews documents.
+        * [X] GET /api/course/:courseId 200 - Returns all Course properties and related documents for the provided course ID When returning a single course for the GET /api/courses/:courseId route, use Mongoose population to load the related user and reviews documents.
-        * [ ] POST /api/courses 201 - Creates a course, sets the Location header, and returns no content
+        * [X] POST /api/courses 201 - Creates a course, sets the Location header, and returns no content
-        * [ ] PUT /api/courses/:courseId 204 - Updates a course and returns no content
+        * [X] PUT /api/courses/:courseId 204 - Updates a course and returns no content
-        * [ ] POST /api/courses/:courseId/reviews 201 - Creates a review for the specified course ID, sets the Location header to the related course, and returns           no content
+        * [ ] POST /api/courses/:courseId/reviews 201 - Creates a review for the specified course ID, sets the Location header to the related course and returns no content

 6. [ ] Update any POST and PUT routes to return Mongoose validation errors.
         * Use the next function in each route to pass any Mongoose validation errors to Express’s global error handler